-The EPA uses the Unregulated Contaminant Monitoring Rule (UCMR) program to collect nationally representative data for contaminants suspected to be present in drinking water, but that do not have regulatory standards.
+The EPA uses the Unregulated Contaminant Monitoring Rule (UCMR) program to collect nationally representative data for contaminants suspected to be present in drinking water, but do not have regulatory standards.
 UCMR 4 requires monitoring for 30 chemicals between 2018 and 2020.
 This monitoring is used by EPA to understand the frequency and level of occurrence of unregulated contaminants in the nation's public water systems (PWSs).
 State and local officials may also use UCMR data to assess the need for actions to protect public health.
 Every five years, the EPA develops a new list of UCMR contaminants, largely based on the Contaminant Candidate List (CCL).
-Under our monitoring schedule, nine cyanotoxins and one cyanotoxin group were tested for within our finished water in 2018.
-Metals, Pesticides, Alcohols, Semi-Volatile Organic Compounds (SVOCs) and Haloacetics Acids (HAAs) will be tested for quarterly from 2019-2020.
+Under our monitoring schedule, Metals, Pesticides, Alcohols, Semi-Volatile Organic Compounds (SVOCs) and Haloacetics Acids (HAAs) were tested in 2019.